Russia Hoaxers Must Face Justice, Interview with The Federalist's Sean Davis | TRIGGERED Ep.265

 Remember, guys, it's about educating yourself and learning more.

-You can do that with a free info kit on tax-sheltered gold and IRAs by texting Don Jr., D-O-N-J-R, to the number 989898.
+You can do that with a free info kit on tax sheltered gold and IRAs by texting Don Jr.

-Arm yourself with all the info you need.
+Arm yourself with all the info.

-Make sure just text Don Jr., D-O-N-J-R, text it to the number 989898 and claim your free information kit on gold.
+DONJR, text it to the number 989898 and claim your free information kit on gold.

 Remember to check out Burna to protect yourself in a time of crisis.

-Burna's Let Liesl launchers are equipped with tear gas and kinetic ammunition.
+Berna's lethalisla launchers are equipped with tear gas and kinetic ammunition.

-They're designed to incapacitate an attacker for up to 40 minutes.
+They're designed to incapacitate an attacker for up to 40 minutes and Berna is excited to introduce an all-new compact launcher.

-It's the same size as a smartphone, allowing you to conceal carry everywhere comfortably and with confidence.
+It's the same size as a smartphone allowing you to conceal carry everywhere comfortably and with confidence.

-Over 80% of the components in the compact launcher are sourced in the United States, and their pistols are hand-assembled in Fort Wayne, Indiana.
+Over 80% of the components in the compact launcher are sourced in the United States and their pistols are hand assembled in Fort Wayne, Indiana.

-Burna is legal in all 50 states, requires no background checks, and can be shipped directly to your door.
+Berna is legal in all 50 states, requires no background checks, and can be shipped directly to your door.

 Try before you buy.

-Visit Burna BYRNA.com and find a Burna dealer partner near you.
+and find a Burna dealer partner near you.

 That's byrna.com.